Ivy Tutors Network Logo

 Is the AP Psychology Exam Hard?

-When compared with other exams, the AP Psychology has a medium difficulty level, with a 53.3% pass rate in 2021.
-Likewise, the 5 rate for the exam is 14.1%, which is average for most AP exams.
+When compared with other exams, the AP Psychology has a medium difficulty level, with a 59.6% pass rate in 2023.
+The number of students earning a 5, 16.9% in 2023, is typical of AP exams.

 However, these statistics can be skewed given that AP Psychology is one of the more popular exams, meaning it attracts a wide range of students.
 Content-wise, succeeding on the test relies on memorization, especially for the multiple choice section.
 The free-response questions are considered more flexible, as they allow for a gradation of interpretation, but still require a solid understanding of concepts.
 In short, you need to have a strong understanding of the definition of terms and where and how to apply them for both parts of the exam.